 Bananas Contain Nutrients That Moderate Blood Sugar Levels

-Bananas are rich in a specific fibre called pectin, which gives the flesh its structural form.
-Unripe bananas, bananas that have converted into sugars, contain resistant starch, which acts like soluble fibre.
-Both pectin and resistant starch may moderate blood sugar levels after meals, and reduce appetite by slowing stomach emptying.
+Bananas are rich in a specific fibre called pectin.
+Unripe bananas (slightly spotty ones) bananas that have converted into sugars, contain resistant starch, which acts like soluble fibre.
+Both pectin and resistant starch may moderate blood sugar levels after meals, and reduce appetite.
 Keeping you fuller for longer.

 Bananas May Improve Digestive Health